-- 1 Edit Asset Manager Web Service's package.properties file: ► Installation and upgrade guide, chapter Installing, configuring, removing and updating Asset Manager Web, section Installing Asset Manager Web. - 2 Locate the WebService.LoadOnStartup parameter. - 3 Modify the parameter's value:
+- 1. Edit Asset Manager Web Service's package.properties file: see Installation and upgrade guide, chapter Installing, configuring, removing and updating Asset Manager Web, section Installing Asset Manager Web. - 2.
+Locate the WebService.LoadOnStartup parameter. - 3.
+Modify the parameter's value:

-Entry value <version of="" preload="" services="" the="" to="" web="">/<services preload="" to="">, <version of="" preload="" services="" the="" to="" web="">/<services preload="" to="">, </services></version></services></version> <services preload="" to="">: To include all services, use the asterisk .</services> Separate the services using a comma if you want to preload more than one. <version of="" preload="" services="" the="" to="" web=""></version> must be the same for all services in the list.
-Example WebService.LoadOnStartup In the default value ( Head/ ), a request to "preload" all services of the Head version is made.
+Entry value <version of="" preload="" services="" the="" to="" web="">/<services preload="" to="">, <version of="" preload="" services="" the="" to="" web="">/<services preload="" to="">, </services></version></services></version> <services preload="" to="">: To include all services, use the asterisk .</services> Separate the services using a comma if you want to preload more than one.
+Version of the Web services to preload&gt; must be the same for all services in the list.
+Example WebService.LoadOnStartup In the default value ( Head /), a request to "preload" all services of the Head version is made.
 For example, if you only want to load the Administration version, you must set the parameter value to Head/Administration .
 Separate the services using a comma if you want to preload more than one.
-For example, to "preload" Head/Administration and Head/Finance: Note: For the list of available services, please read the WSDL document > Tailoring guide, chapter Customizing the database, section Development best practices/ Tag the Web services/ Displaying the WSDL document.
-Warning: The Web services version that is specified (Head in our example) must be the same as the value of the WebService.Version parameter in the Asset Manager Web Tier package.properties file (> Installation and upgrade guide, chapter Installing, configuring, removing and updating Asset Manager Web, section Installing Asset Manager Web).
-Head/Administration, Head/Finance 4 Reinst tall Asset Manager Web Service: &gt; Installation and upgrade guide
+For example, to "preload" Head/Administration and Head/Finance: Note: For the list of available services, read the WSDL document see Tailoring guide, chapter Customizing the database, section Development best practices/ Tag the Web services/ Displaying the WSDL document.
+Caution: The Web services version that is specified ( Head in our example) must be the same as the value of the WebService.Version parameter in the Asset Manager Web Tier package.properties file (see Installation and upgrade guide, chapter Installing, configuring, removing and updating Asset Manager Web , section Installing Asset Manager Web ).
+Head/Administration, Head/Finance

-4 Reinstall Asset Manager Web Service: ▶ Installation and upgrade guide, chapter Installing, configuring, removing and updating Asset Manager Web, section Installing Asset Manager Web.
+4. Reinstall Asset Manager Web Service: See Installation and upgrade guide, chapter Installing, configuring, removing and updating Asset Manager Web, section Installing Asset Manager Web.